snstac/aiscot/README.rst

 ===============
 Occasional updates to the YADD Ship Name database can be found at: http://www.yaddnet.org/pages/php/test/tmp/

-Updates to the MID database can be found at:
+Updates to the MID database can be found at: TK

 Source
 ======